On the Real Zeroes of Half-integral Weight Hecke Cusp Forms

 \subsection{Sign changes of Fourier coefficients along squares}

-The final thing to do is to apply Proposition \ref{non-vanishing} to complete the proof.
-The idea is to connect short sums of the Fourier coefficients to long sums using the arguments of \cite{Matomaki-Radziwill2016}.
-Fix any odd fundamental discriminant $d$.
-Given $g\in S_K$ we define the function $h_g:\N\longrightarrow\{-1,0,1\}$ by
+The final thing to do is to use Proposition \ref{non-vanishing} to complete the proof of Theorem \ref{second-main-theorem}.
+Recall that our aim is to produce many pairs of odd integers for which (\ref{real-zero}) holds.
+For this we seek such pairs in short intervals and the idea here is to connect short sums of the Fourier coefficients to long sums using the results of \cite{Matomaki-Radziwill2016}.
+Let $\eta>0$ be as in Proposition \ref{Fourier-coeff}.
+Given $g\in \mathcal S_K$, fix any odd fundamental discriminant $d$ and define the multiplicative function $h_g:\N\longrightarrow\{-1,0,1\}$ by setting